ds-example/coding-challenge/README.md

 #### Scripts in package.json

-Aside from the `dev` script, we have a few other scripts declared in our `package.json` file.
-You won't need to interact with them, but for reference, this is what they do:
+In addition to the `dev` script, we have a few other scripts declared in our `package.json` file:

+- `test` This will run our test suite against the project's source code.
 - `build` This will create a static (compiled) Storybook build for distribution.
 - `start` This will start the static (compiled) Storybook build on a specified port.
 This gets run by Heroku for app deployment.